Never Let Me Go (novel): Plot

-When the students are 16, they move to the Cottages, a halfway house.
-They are allowed to explore, and some learn to drive.
+When the students are 16, they move to the Cottages, a halfway house where they start to explore the outside world.
 Students move on to begin their training as carers or, if they wish, to start donating.
 Having learned that they are clones, the students speculate about their originals.
-After one student spots a possible match for Ruth in Norfolk, a group take a trip there.
+After one student spots a possible match for Ruth in Norfolk, a group travel there.
 On the way, they discuss a rumour that a couple who are truly in love can have their donations deferred for a few years.
 They find the possible match, but her resemblance to Ruth proves superficial.
-Tommy tells Kathy he wants to look for a copy of her lost tape, and together they search local shops.
-Having found a replacement, Tommy confesses his feelings for Kathy and explains his belief that Madame collected artwork to identify couples who were truly in love, recalling a guardian’s comment that students' art revealed their souls.
-He worries that he could never apply for deferral, having never produced any art good enough.

-Kathy becomes a carer, and does not see her schoolfriends for about ten years.
+Tommy tells Kathy he wants to look for a copy of her lost tape, and together they search local shops for a replacement.
+Tommy confesses his feelings for Kathy and explains his belief that Madame collects artwork to identify couples who are truly in love, recalling a guardian's comment that students' art reveals their souls.
+He expresses doubts about getting a deferral, having never produced any good art.
+When Ruth finds out about the tape and Tommy's belief, she spitefully remarks that even if she and Tommy were to break up, Tommy would never date Kathy because of her sexual history.
+Kathy applies to become a carer, and does not see Ruth or Tommy for ten years.

+Kathy watches as her donors 'complete' (die), almost always after the fourth donation.
 When she hears that Ruth's first donation has gone badly, Kathy applies to support her.
-Ruth regrets having kept Kathy and Tommy apart, and hands them Madame's address, urging them to seek a deferral even though Tommy has already donated three times.
-Donors almost always 'complete' (die) after the fourth donation.
-After Ruth completes unexpectedly, Kathy becomes Tommy's carer and they finally become a couple.
-They visit Madame's house to attempt to defer Tommy's final donation, taking new artwork from Tommy to demonstrate that they are genuinely in love.
+Remorseful for keeping Kathy and Tommy apart, Ruth gives them Madame's address, urging them to seek a deferral.

+After Ruth completes, Kathy becomes Tommy's carer and they finally become a couple.
+They visit Madame's house to attempt to defer Tommy's fourth and final donation, taking new artwork from Tommy to demonstrate that they are genuinely in love.
 Madame, as well as Miss Emily, who lives with her, are polite, but detached.
-Miss Emily is self-absorbed, with little interest in her visitors' state of mind.
-She explains that when clones were first created they were reared in awful conditions, and she had set up Hailsham as a more humane alternative.
+Miss Emily explains that when clones were first created they were reared in awful conditions, and she had set up Hailsham as a more humane alternative.
 The students' art was taken to prove to the outside world that students truly had souls.
 The project was initially a success, but when public opinion turned against it the school was shut down.
-Miss Emily says that rumours of deferral were false, that many of today's students are still being raised in deplorable conditions, and that her visitors should appreciate how much she was able to secure for them.
-She seems to lose interest in the conversation, and leaves without saying goodbye.
+Miss Emily says that rumours of deferral were false and that many of today's clones are still being raised in deplorable conditions.

 Tommy's anger grows, and he asks for a new carer.
-After his completion and before her own first donation, Kathy drives to Norfolk and stares at a remote fence where windswept litter has collected, imagining this spot to be where everything she had known since childhood has ended up.
+After Tommy's completion, Kathy drives to Norfolk and stares at a remote fence where windswept litter has collected, imagining this spot to be where everything she had known since childhood has ended up.